gmu-techman-2020/business-deck/text/08-financials.md

 # Financials

-Verkilo seeks  $2 Million in Seed funding for 10 percent equity.
+Verkilo seeks $SEED-AMOUNT in Seed funding for $STAKE equity.
 All investors are offered equity in the firm.
-Verkilo will invest the  $2 Million to fund product development, marketing, operational expenses, execution of teaming/business agreements, and customer support.
+Verkilo will invest the $SEED-AMOUNT to fund product development, marketing, operational expenses, execution of teaming/business agreements, and customer support.
 Our plan anticipates delivering to market in the first year.
 As we progress into year 2 and beyond, our revenue from sales will cover our operational and